roemvaar/cs_notes/docs/computer_systems/c.md

 .data:
 .heap:

-static vs global (variables)?
+## Static vs global (variables)?

-While static variables have scope over the file containing them making them accessible only inside a given file, global variables can be accessed outside the file too.
+While static variables have scope over the file, making them accessible only inside a given file, global variables can also be accessed outside the file.